 We booked the Lagoon View Deluxe Tent that came with a personal jacuzzi right outside our tent and paid S$477 for our 3D2N stay via Agoda.
 In case you’re wondering, our tent was air-conditioned, that’s why it’s a glamping (aka glamorous camping) experience 🙂

 I’ve seen many photos of the Safari tents but still I was pleasantly surprised once I step foot inside it.
-The room looked so cozy with the king sized 4-poster bed along with a day bed and we had restful nights during our stay.
+The room looked so cozy with the king sized 4-poster bed along with a day bed and we had very restful nights during our stay.

 The basic amenities were all there and the room had a mini fridge which was cleverly disguised as an old fashioned trunk.